eclipse-che/che/docs/_docs/use-che-as-an-ide/ide-git-svn.md

 # Git Using oAuth
 ## GitLab oAuth
-Currently it's not possible for {{ site.product_mini_name_capitalized }} to use oAuth integration with GitLab.
+Currently it's not possible for {{ site.product_mini_name }} to use oAuth integration with GitLab.
 Although GitLab supports oAuth for clone operations, pushes are not supported.
 You can track [this GitLab issue](https://gitlab.com/gitlab-org/gitlab-ce/issues/18106) in their issue management system.

 ## GitHub oAuth
 ### Setup oAuth at GitHub